JamesClonk/JamesClonk.github.io/content/posts/kubernetes-with-terraform.md

 Behold: ✨ [https://github.com/JamesClonk/terraform-vcloud-kubernetes](https://github.com/JamesClonk/terraform-vcloud-kubernetes) 🎉

-The resulting Terraform module I've written supports you in creating a Kubernetes cluster with K3s on Swisscom DCS+ infrastructure.
+The resulting Terraform module supports you in creating a Kubernetes cluster with K3s on Swisscom DCS+ infrastructure.
 It sets up all necessary infrastructure on DCS+ through the [vCloud provider](https://www.terraform.io/docs/providers/vcd/), then installs K3s on all VMs and joins them into a Kubernetes cluster, and finally also installs and manages additional [Helm](https://helm.sh/) charts on the cluster, such as [cilium](https://cilium.io/), [ingress-nginx](https://kubernetes.github.io/ingress-nginx/), [cert-manager](https://cert-manager.io/), [longhorn](https://longhorn.io/), and a whole set of logging/metrics/monitoring related components.

 ## K3s